bloodyKnuckles/cycle-service-worker/README.md

 # cycle-service-worker

 Run a separate [Cycle.js](https://cycle.js.org/) app in a service worker and open a message channel between it and the app in the main thread.
+See [example](https://github.com/bloodyKnuckles/cycle-service-worker/tree/master/example).

 ## use